sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 ##### Operations on Maps

-When using the functions below, it`s helpful to remember that maps are ordered.
+When using the functions below, it's helpful to remember that maps are ordered.

 **Function: `mapkeys`**

 mapkeys -- returns the keys of the elements of a map.

 list `mapkeys` (map map)